vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

 ### Connection filter policy (Default)
 In this filter policy you can manage:
-- IP allow list: Messages on this list will be skipped for spam filtering.
+- IP allow list: IP addresses on this list will be skipped for spam filtering.
-- IP block list: Messages from this list will be blocked.
+- IP block list: IP addresses from this list will be blocked.
 - Safe list: A dynamic allow list in the Microsoft datacenter that does not require customer configuration.

 ### Anti-spam outbound policy (Default)